Scouts & Youth Groups

 Bringing Your Troop or Youth Group

 Troops and Youth Groups have the option of an age-appropriate tour of the historic boardinghouse and art galleries.
-An art lesson and painting project are available as well.
+An art lesson and hands-on project are available as well.

 To take advantage of this full tour, allow approximately 2 1/2 hours.